 The top report will show the total amount of time spent by the monitored users on the various categories.

-- Yellow represents Idle time
+- Yellow represents Passive time

 - Grey represents activities that have not been categorized yet